TKabakov/CSS/README.md

 # CSS
 My CSS Exersices.
-In this repository I put the CSS projects and practices which I have done during my education in the Meta course "HTML and CSS in depth".
+In this repository I put all CSS projects and exercises which I have done during my education in the Meta course "HTML and CSS in depth".